Australian National AL class: Remanufacturing

 In August 1992, Australian National awarded Morrison Knudsen Australia a contract to remanufacture the ALs at its Whyalla factory.
 As part of the deal Morrison Knudsen purchased the locomotives and leased them back to Australian National for 12 years.

 The rebuilding in the first half of 1994 involved stripping back to the frame.
-Changes included the EMD 645E3 engines being replaced with overhauled EMD 645E3C engines imported from Morrison Knudsen in the USA, removing the No 2 end cab and being reclassified as the ALF class.
+Changes included the EMD 645E3 engines being replaced with overhauled EMD 645E3C engines imported from Morrison Knudsen in the US, removing the No 2 end cab and being reclassified as the ALF class.
 After rebuilding the locomotives did not retain their numbers, for example the first locomotive converted was AL21 which emerged as ALF18.

 In 1994, Australian National's interstate services were transferred to National Rail.
 The lease with Morrison Knudsen meant the locomotives could only be used on Australian National trains, or a higher lease fee would apply.
 As a result, the class were not seen on National Rail operated trains, and did not venture onto the wider national standard gauge network until Australian National won hook and pull contracts for private operator SCT Logistics in July 1995.

 Private ownership

 In November 1997, the AL class were sold to Australian Southern Railroad with Australian National's remaining freight operations.
-With the splitting up of the Australian Railroad Group in June 2006, one went to QR National and seven Sold to Aurizon.
+With the splitting up of the Australian Railroad Group in June 2006, 6 went to Aurizon.

-Current Operations
+Current operations

-Genesee & Wyoming Australia operate their ALF Class locomotives on multiple different trains based out of Adelaide (Motive Power Centre) and Darwin.
-Such services include Intermodal, (on the Adelaide to Darwin Railway), Grain (from multiple locations throughout South Australia) and Ore (on the 1911S/9112S Wirrida Ore train).
-Some have seen a livery upgrade include yellow pilots for better visibility.
+Aurizon operate the ALF Class locomotives on multiple different trains based out of Adelaide (Motive Power Centre).
+Such services include Intermodal services between Adelaide and Darwin, Grain (from multiple locations throughout South Australia and Western Victoria) and previously on Ore (on the 1911S/9112S Wirrida Ore train).
+Overhauls of the class commenced during 2020 with all members of the class bar ALF22 receiving an overhaul.

+ALF23 was overhauled at the MPC during 2022, emerging in an Aurizon livery upon return to service.
+ALF24 received a repaint overhaul in late 2023 followed by ALF22 also receiving the same paint scheme as ALF24 in late 2024 with ALF's 18,19 and 20 remaining with the ORA orange painting with Aurizon stickers.
+On 14 June 2023 ALF21 along with GWA003 and a handful of wagons, was written off following a level crossing collision with a semi trailer in the outskirts of Katherine, Northern Territory.
+All 4 Aurizon crew members involved in the collision escaped with only minor injuries.